Heritage

 ‘The hands that built the castle’

-Interpretation is integral to the architectural approach and a series of experiences are created across the scheme that showcase stories alongside the new places revealed to visitors in the King's Gate.
+Across the King’s Gate are a number of artworks that interpret the stories of ‘the hands that built the castle’.
+These are integral to the architectural approach with a series of experiences created across the scheme that showcase stories alongside the new places revealed to visitors in the King's Gate.
+The interpretation is intentional in not telling a single story, instead, it encourages visitors to form their own opinions on how they perceive the site’s history.

 The result is a bold and innovative approach; challenging convention whilst revealing and enhancing the outstanding universal value of this remarkable place.